+As nations develop (when citizens earn an average of over $5,000 a year) birth rates fall below replacement rate.
+This is exacerbated by gender equality, education, and technology.
 Fertility rates are falling much faster than dominant social narratives imply.
-For example, at its current fertility rate (0.78), there will be 5.9 great grandchildren for every 100 South Koreans alive today (the average fertility rate in the developed world is currently only 1.56).
-Even regions that have historically supplemented collapsing birth rates in nations like the U.S. are themselves undergoing fertility collapse, with South America, Central America, and the Caribbean collectively falling below repopulation rate in 2019.
+For example, at its current fertility rate (0.78), for every hundred South Koreans there will be 5.9 great grandchildren (the average fertility rate in the developed world is currently 1.56).
+In addition, the regions we use to supplement collapsing birth rates in countries like the US are themselves undergoing fertility collapse (with South America, Central America, and the Caribbean collectively falling below repopulation rate in 2019).

-The goal of the Pronatalist Foundation is to find a way for prosperity, gender equality, education, and technology to coexist with stable populations.
+The Pronatalist Foundation is working to find a way for prosperity, gender equality, education, and technology to coexist with stable populations.

 Population Ecology

-If we view social ecosystems like ecological ecosystems, prosperity, gender equality, access to education, and technology (P.G.E.T.)—all welcome developments—act like pollutants that sterilize the social ecosystems in which they emerge (by lowering their birth rates to unsustainable levels).
-Because we would like to maintain and grow P.G.E.T, we must foster a diverse array of cultures that can survive despite the presence of these new environmental conditions.
+If we view social ecosystems like ecological ecosystems, prosperity, gender equality, access to education, and technology (P.G.E.T.) are akin to exogenous pollutants, sterilizing the majority of cultures that are exposed to them.
+As is not the case with typical pollutants, we want to maintain and expand P.G.E.T., as we believe they contribute significantly to human flourishing.
+We must therefore foster a diverse array of cultures that can survive in the presence of these factors.

-Just as an ecologist's goal is not to maximize the number of any given species, the Pronatalist Foundation's goal is not a forever expanding human population.
-Rather, our goal is to help a maximally diverse array of cultures pass through the filter created by P.G.E.T. in order to protect and preserve the pluralistic cultural ecologies that have allowed our species to thrive.
+Just as an ecologist's goal is not to maximize the number of bunnies in the world, the Pronatalist Foundation's goal is not a forever-expanding human population.
+Rather, our goal is to try to help as much of the existing cultural ecosystem as possible pass through the filter created by P.G.E.T. and preserve the diverse, pluralistic cultural ecologies that have allowed our species to thrive.

 Social Experimentation

-If existing social structures can't motivate people to have kids, we must build new ones.
-To this end, we work with a variety of groups experimenting with new forms of communities, new ways of developing and reinforcing cultures, and novel approaches to education.
+If existing social structures can't motivate people to have kids we will have to build new ones.
+To this end, we work with a variety of groups experimenting with new ways of building communities, new ways of developing cultures, and new forms of education.

 Reproductive Technology

-In the last 50 years, average human sperm concentrations dropped by 51.6%, and total sperm counts dropped by 62.3%, similar declines in biological fertility can be seen wherever one looks.
+In the last 50 years, average human sperm concentrations dropped by 51.6 percent, and total sperm counts dropped by 62.3 percent, similar biological fertility collapse can be seen wherever one looks.

 Policy Research